Define parameters

 15 COVID-19 Outbreaks

-In this chapter, we explore the dynamics of COVID-19 disease outbreaks in more details.
+In this chapter, we explore the dynamics of COVID-19 disease outbreaks in more detail.
 We examine the results of various model’s applications that simulate the spread of the virus.

 15.1 Epidemiology